 Vastaantulo – Meeting in the middle: Multilingual students in preparatory education

-Meeting in the Middle: Multilingual students in preparatory education is a research and development project being conducted by the Department of Educational Sciences at the University of Helsinki.
-The project has received funding from the Ministry of Education and Culture from 2017 to 2019, to enhance research about newcomers’ integration into Finnish comprehensive school and upper secondary school.
+Meeting in the Middle: Multilingual students in preparatory education was a research and development project being conducted by the Department of Educational Sciences at the University of Helsinki.
+The project received funding from the Ministry of Education and Culture from 2017 to 2019, to enhance research about newcomers’ integration into Finnish comprehensive school and upper secondary school.

 - emerging second language

 - multilingual concept formation processes

 The development project had close contacts with teachers in the field and several focus groups.
 The project collected research data from classrooms by making ethnographic observations and video recordings in 6 preparatory education classrooms.
 A group of experienced preparatory class teachers was be interviewed, to keep the researchers aware of the changing realities of the recently arrived students’ education in the field.

 The project proceeded in three cycles: 1) Ideas for better practices were selected in conjunction with the teachers, and the ideas for better practices and potential new tools were implemented and observed in the focus classrooms.
 2) The results of observations were brought to joint workshops held in the Department of Educational Sciences, at which participating researchers, teachers and teacher training students commented on and developed the new tools further.
 3) Tools for better practices are shared digitally, following the open access policy.

 The project continued along the research lines started by the Long Second learner corpus project (see http://blogs.helsinki.fi/kielen-ja-kirjallisuuden-didaktiikan-tutkimus/in-english/long-second/).
 The research questions of Meeting in the Middle are presented here.